 The International TESOL Association projects excellent demand for qualified ESL teachers nationally.
-The organization also notes a strong international employment outlook, "Experienced, trained teachers are increasingly in demand worldwide...
-Those with a master's degree in TESOL or a related field are more competitive in the job market and, in addition to teaching positions, are often considered for posts in teacher training, curriculum and materials development, and program administration.
+16 The organization also notes a strong international employment outlook, "Experienced, trained teachers are increasingly in demand worldwide...Those with a master's degree in TESOL or a related field are more competitive in the job market and, in addition to teaching positions, are often considered for posts in teacher training, curriculum and materials development, and program administration.
 Salaries tend to be higher and may include benefits such as travel support for candidates with a master's degree."
+17

-ZipRecruiter projects that South Carolina ranks number 8 out of 50 states nationwide for ESL Teacher salaries and sees a lot of variation in ESL salary, suggesting a wide range of opportunities for mobility based on education, training, and work experience.
+ZipRecruiter18 projects that South Carolina ranks number 8 out of 50 states nationwide for ESL Teacher salaries and sees a lot of variation in ESL salary, suggesting a wide range of opportunities for mobility based on education, training, and work experience.
 ZipRecruiter also projects excellent employment opportunities for ESL-trained teachers to find related employment options as ESL Directors, ESL Curriculum Writers, Citizenship Teachers, and work-from-home ESL conversation partners.

 According to the U.S. Bureau of Labor Statistics, for the search query "ESOL" the results indicate a 5% decline in projected "Adult Basic and Secondary Education and ESL Teachers".
-The committee believes that the use of multiple terms to refer to the field of multilingual learners may have impacted the search results.
+19 The committee believes that the use of multiple terms to refer to the field of multilingual learners may have impacted the search results.
 We also note that the search results connect ESOL with Adult Literacy and GED teachers, (and the search terms "Multilingual Learners," "LEP" and similar did not produce different results).
-Our graduates will not be primarily trained to work with adults (although some may choose to do so); our MAT-MLP is intended for PK-12 teacher training so that our graduates can be employed in public schools in our state.
+Our graduates will not be primarily trained to work with adults (although some may choose to do so); our MATMLP is intended for PK-12 teacher training so that our graduates can be employed in public schools in our state.

 A more accurate reflection of the national employment prospects for our graduates is the more general search for Elementary and High School teachers.
-The U.S. Bureau of Labor Statistics projected average employment growth for Elementary and High School teachers in the period of 2014-2024.
-Note that this https://ed.sc.gov/educators/recruitment-and-recognition/critical-need-areas/2021-22-subject/
+The U.S. Bureau of Labor Statistics projected average employment growth for Elementary and High School teachers in the period of 2014-2024.20 Note that this is the national projection and does not reflect the 765.1% growth in the population of multilingual learners in South Carolina from 2001 to 2017.